-It is worrisome that a majority of the people do not know about anaemia at all, let alone take it seriously!
-However, in this article, you will learn more about symptoms and causes of anaemia and how much iron does a senior needs, along with the side-effects of iron supplements.
+It is worrisome that a majority of people do not know about anemia at all, let alone take it seriously!
+However, in this article, you will learn more about the symptoms and causes of anemia and how much iron a senior needs, along with the side effects of iron supplements.

-What are common symptoms of iron deficiency or anaemia?
+What are the common symptoms of iron deficiency?

-Note that mild anaemia is very common, which means that your hemoglobin level is not very low.
+Note that mild anemia is very common, which means that your hemoglobin level is not very low.
 In such a case, symptoms may not even exist.
-But in most cases, there are some very commonly noticed symptoms of anaemia or iron deficiency, most of which are: headaches, weakness, low blood pressure, fatigue, high heart rate, becoming/looking paler than usual, shortness of breath etc. If you have most of these symptoms, it is suggested that you get a blood test done and consult a doctor because it is very likely that you have an iron deficiency.
-He/she can suggest to you how to treat your anaemia and the best source of iron supplements.
+But in most cases, there are some very commonly noticed symptoms of anemia or iron deficiency, most of which are: headaches, weakness, low blood pressure, fatigue, high heart rate, becoming/looking paler than usual, shortness of breath, etc. If you have most of these symptoms, it is suggested that you get a blood test done and consult a doctor because it is very likely that you have an iron deficiency.
+He/she can suggest to you how to treat your anemia and the best source of iron supplements.

 Two crucial factors that define the severity of the symptoms are:

-A. How long did it take for the haemoglobin to drop at this level?
+A. How long did it take for the hemoglobin to drop at this level?

-In the elderly, it is very common for anaemia to have more than one underlying cause at the same time.
+In the elderly, it is very common for anemia to have more than one underlying cause at the same time.
 In short, we can categorize the causes into two parts:

 A. An issue in the production of red blood cells and/or